 We’re always looking for innovative approaches to tackle our customers’ toughest drilling programs.
-Most recently, our Canadian sales and marketing group teamed up with Trinidad’s top drive expert, Brent Kryzanowski, to come up with a top drive plan a little out of the ordinary.
+Most recently, our Canadian sales and marketing group teamed up with Trinidad’s top drive expert, Brent Kryzanowski, General Manager, Canadian Operations, to come up with a top drive plan a little out of the ordinary.

 “Our customer’s drilling program needed a top drive that could handle continuous 30,000 ft-lbs and 160 RPM to power through a tough formation,” explained Kryzanowski.
 “So we decided to upgrade a top drive with National Oilwell Varco that has worked really well for us.”